mhweiner/CordovaiOSKeyboardPlugin/README.md

 # iOS Keyboard Plugin

-This plugin allows you to have more control over the behavior of the iOS keyboard, and iOS7 friendly.
+This plugin allows you to have more control over the behavior of the iOS keyboard and subscribe to native UIKeyboard events via jQuery.
 Allows for smoothly animated shrinking of the content view.
-Other code I have found has attempted to do similar things (such as the official Cordova/PhoneGap plugins), but was buggy on iOS7, or didn't satisfy scenarios such as position:fixed/absolute layouts.
+While other plugins attempt to do similar things (such as the official Cordova/PhoneGap plugins), they were glitchy on iOS7 (in my experience), or didn't satisfy position:fixed/absolute layouts.
 Some also required that you add height: device-height to the viewport, which causes issues with universal iPad apps.

 Some of the things you can do :

 - Have the keyboard shrink viewport without pushing it up (and animate in smoothly)
-- Have callbacks for native UIKeyboard event notifications (willShow, didShow, willHide, didHide)
+- Subscribe to jQuery events for native UIKeyboard event notifications (willShow, didShow, willHide, didHide)
 - See if the keyboard is open or not
 - Get the height of the keyboard (to accommodate different languages, etc)